Skedulo/ansible-inventory-diff/README.md

 The base reference for the diff comparison (default `origin/main`)

+### `truncate`

+Number of lines at which to truncate the diff output for the snippet (default 200)

 ## Outputs

 ### `result`

-The result of the diff
+The full output of the diff

+### `snippet`

+A truncated version of the diff suitable for a github comment

 ## Example usage